 My mom’s friend has these beautiful knit ivory armwarmers, with lace on the edges.
 They could be stretched out to cover the forearm and the elbow, or down to the wrist for a cute fabric bracelet.
-If you’re ever in doubt for fringe trends like these, try Asian fashion websites.posted almost 5 years ago
+If you’re ever in doubt for fringe trends like these, try Asian fashion websites.posted about 5 years ago

 Wristbands are okay if you’re sporty and into tennis or if the gym instructor is your new BBF.
 I think wristbands also tend to draw attention to your upper arms.
 So if you’ve got flabby arms, think twice before buying one.
-Just my opinion.posted almost 5 years ago
+Just my opinion.posted about 5 years ago

 Wristbands are kind of tricky… I think they look best on long, lithe arms or really athletic arms.

-Arm warmers, on the other hand, seem more flexible, what with the different materials and textures to use, different lengths to flatter, different fits (slouchy vs. fitted), details you can add, etc. Granted, arm warmers did get really big with the corporate punk trend several years ago, but I’m sure if you avoided their common patterns of black and white checkered and cheesy red plaid AND they don’t purposefully look like funky modified socks, you’re in the clear.posted almost 5 years ago
+Arm warmers, on the other hand, seem more flexible, what with the different materials and textures to use, different lengths to flatter, different fits (slouchy vs. fitted), details you can add, etc. Granted, arm warmers did get really big with the corporate punk trend several years ago, but I’m sure if you avoided their common patterns of black and white checkered and cheesy red plaid AND they don’t purposefully look like funky modified socks, you’re in the clear.posted about 5 years ago